 Do you have one of those recipes that every time you make it you wonder why it took you so long?
 I have several, but this Instant Pot Moroccan Chickpea Stew is that one that I make, taste, sigh, and say “Why did it take you so long to make this again?!”
 It is that good!

 Paul and I have lots of siblings.
 When we get together, and we do fairly often, it’s a party!
-We all get along very well, we don’t fight, and actually enjoy one another’s company.
+We all get along very well, and actually enjoy one another’s company.
 It is such a blessing to be in this family!

-Everyone loved this Instant Pot Moroccan Chickpea Stew!
+Everyone loved this pressure cooker Moroccan Chickpea Stew!
 At the time I did not make it in my Instant Pot, and if you don’t have one, just follow the instructions and simmer it on low for about 35 minutes, stirring occasionally, before adding the spinach.

 If you love lots of flavor and want a healthy meal, make this Instant Pot Moroccan Chickpea Stew.
 One of my family’s all time favorites!